Ladvien/LSASampleCode/lsa_dbt/README.md

 # LSA in Dbt

+## WILO:
+* I'm working on getting all of the dependencies to source correctly for `models/lsa/lsa_project.sql` pulling correctly.

 ## TODO:
 - Convert the `lsa_report` model to use values from the `dbt_project.yml`
 - Dbt'ize the following files: